 I almost didn’t want to admit that I had trialed his recipe with great success, and didn’t need to take him up on his kind offer.
 I was sure he would add that little something extra that would turn this s’blended treat into something that would make you all go nuts!
 But the honesty in me prevailed and I politely declined.
 But wow, did it restore my faith in the kindness of strangers; and my admiration for all chefs and cooks.

 What Simon was concerned about was the fact that these bars often didn’t set completely.
 He offered this disclaimer: using good quality fresh almonds is really critical or the mixture will be too sloppy and will not bind.
 Bad almonds only absorb half the liquid and will mess up the nutty party!
 So go nuts and splurge on the good ones!
 Having said that, I like these bars chewy and not rock hard.
 I don’t like having to coat-check my teeth before I indulge, as can be the case with so many sesame bars!
 Play around and you will reach your perfect blend.

 I have never had a problem with this recipe if you use quality ingredients and measure exact quantities.
-You could add in some blackstrap molasses into the mix in order to get a richer flavour.
-But I like them just the way they are -- savoury and sweet with all that nutty goodness; and just a bit seedy!
+You could add in some blackstrap molasses into the mix in order to get a richer flavor.
+But I like them just the way they are -- savory and sweet with all that nutty goodness; and just a bit seedy!
 You can add the chocolate for variety.
-A little dip in the chocolate trough is always a good idea.
+A little trip to chocolate land is always a good idea.
 But my mum prefers them without the chocolate.
 So the batch I photographed were left naked.